-While it might appear circular to explain the formation of expectations by further-ahead survey expectations, Ang, Bekaert, and Wei (2007) put forward that the information contained in median survey expectations may arise from a mechanism similar to Bayesian model averaging, or averaging across different individual forecasts that extracts common components.
-They also suggest that the satisfactory behaviour of survey forecasts in contrast with econometric forecasts might be due to the ability of professional forecasters to identify structural change more quickly.
-In addition, Cecchetti, Hooper, Kasman, Schoenholtz, and Watson (2007) provide evidence that survey inflation expectations are correlated with future trend inflation and suggest that surveys have a good forecasting performance because survey respondents anticipate changes in trend inflation.

-One reason why private agents use further-ahead expectations - so information at horizons further ahead than the forecasting horizon - to form their expectations is that further-ahead expectations might be seen as a representation of the long-run equilibrium value of inflation, and therefore that longer-horizon inflation expectations are driven by beliefs about the central bank inflation target or are projections of the trend inflation rate, which would in turn depend, on the central bank credibility to achieve inflation stabilisation.
-This is in line with the argument by Faust and Wright (2012) that inflation expectations for the quarters to come represent the way forecasters believe inflation takes from its current expected value (nowcast) towards the perceived trend or equilibrium inflation rate.
+While it might appear circular to explain expectations formation by further-ahead survey expectations, Ang, Bekaert, and Wei (2007) and Cecchetti, Hooper, Kasman, Schoenholtz, and Watson (2007) provide evidence that survey inflation expectations have a good forecasting performance which stems from survey respondents' ability to anticipate structural change.
+One reason why private agents use further-ahead expectations - information at horizons further ahead than the forecasting horizon - to form their expectations could thus be that further-ahead expectations might be seen as a representation of the long-run equilibrium value of inflation, and are therefore driven by beliefs about the central bank inflation target or are projections of the trend inflation rate, which would in turn depend, on the central bank credibility to achieve inflation expectations represent the way forecasters believe inflation takes from its current expected value (nowcast) towards the perceived trend inflation rate.